haquema/makers-javascript-fndamentals/contents/8-async.md

 In Javascript, we call a function such as the one passed to `setTimeout` a *callback*.
 The name comes from the fact that such functions are "called back" at a later point.

-1. Take a notebook or open a text note on your laptop, and put the following steps in the order in which you think they happen:
+1. Take a notebook or open a text note on your laptop, and put the following steps in the exact order in which you think they happen:
   * `printGreeting` is called.
   * The program starts.
   * `setTimeout` is called.